smscully/python-aws-scripts/terraform-aws-test-env/README.md

 ![AWS-Test-Env diagram](./img/aws-test-env.png)

 Before launching the script, review the resources that will be created, as the EC2 instance may incur charges depending on plan type.
-Please refer to the [Amazon VPC Pricing](https://aws.amazon.com/vpc/pricing/) page for specific regional pricing.
+Please refer to the [Amazon Pricing](https://aws.amazon.com/pricing/) page for specific regional pricing.

 ## Script Overview
 The [main.tf](./main.tf) script creates the AWS resources listed below.